 as many roommate requests as possible.
 By combining students who are without roommates, we make spaces for students who have specific roommate requests.

-While the Office of Residence Life understands that this may cause an inconvenience, we will work with all students to make the transition as smooth as possible.
+While the Office of Residential & First-Year Programs understands that this may cause an inconvenience, we will work with all students to make the transition as smooth as possible.

-The Office of Residence Life reserves the right to use any available space to house any of our students.
+The Office of Residential & First-Year Programs reserves the right to use any available space to house any of our students.
 Residents pay only for a portion of the

 room in which they live and do not have exclusive rights to the entire room in which they reside.
 The College also reserves the right to use any vacant